 Gartner – Smartglasses still remain an emerging technology in the enterprise and less than one percent of companies in the US have implemented smartglasses, although Gartner predicts that may increase to 10 percent during the next five years for companies with offsite workers, such as field service personnel and inspectors.
 The introduction of lower-priced, consumer versions of smartglasses will further help adoption such that in 10 years, perhaps half the companies that would benefit from using smartglasses will give them to at least some of their employees who could make use of them.

 Josh Bersin – “This week we saw a prototype recruiting application for Google Glass built by TMP Worldwide.
-It is truly amazing: imagine interviewing a candidate while a peer listens in, then sends you a message in your glasses asking you to pose a different question.
+It is truly amazing: imagine interviewing a candidate while Once you open an account at an Online Casino , all you have to do is go to your Moneybookers account and transfer the money to your chosen casino . a peer listens in, then sends you a message in your glasses asking you to pose a different question.

 Another example is the Hitachi Business Microscope, a location aware device that attaches to your employee badge.
 It measures “interactions” with other employees and plots charts to show who interacts with who during the day.
 One company reported that it improved performance after a merger by showing employees who had been interacting well with the other team and who had not.